easybuilders/easybuild-docs/docs/contributing.md

 [easybuild-framework](https://github.com/easybuilders/easybuild-framework),
 [easybuild-easyblocks](https://github.com/easybuilders/easybuild-easyblocks), and
 [easybuild-easyconfigs](https://github.com/easybuilders/easybuild-easyconfigs)
-repositories in the same directory, say `EasyBuild`.
+repositories in the same directory, for instance a directory name `EasyBuild`.
 After cloning these repositories the content of the `EasyBuild` directory should be the following.

 ```
 $ tree -L 1 EasyBuild